KestrelInstitute/Specware/README.txt

 into the file:
 ~/.isabelle/Isabelle2015/etc/settings
 in your home directory.

+Aquamacs can also be used by setting the environment variable SPECWARE_EMACS.
+E.g. using the shell command
+export SPECWARE_EMACS=/Applications/Aquamacs.app

 Errors in launching Specware may be displayed in the "mini-buffer" in Emacs.